JordanchoEftimov/timehut-backend/README.md

 - **Heroicons**: Heroicons is a set of free, MIT-licensed high-quality SVG icons for you to use in your web projects.

+- **PHP - PEST:** Pest is a testing framework with a focus on simplicity, meticulously designed to bring back the joy of testing in PHP.

 ### 4. Installation Guide
 To set up Timehut on your local machine, follow these steps:
 #### 4.1 Prerequisites